 The recipe from Dorie Greenspan’s cook book uses her own homemade crust and it is delicious.
 But, if you want to make the dessert quicker and easier, go ahead and use a store-bought crust.
 It will will work well and save a lot of time.

-Good for Almost Everything Pie Dough for a single crust, chilled (recipe follows), OR store bought pie crust
+• Good for Almost Everything Pie Dough for a single crust, chilled (recipe follows), OR store-bought single pie crust

 Good for Everything Pie Crust